iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

 ##### A confirmed transaction pledges mana

-For simplicity, we only describe mana calculation for one of the Base Mana Vectors, namely, the Base Access Mana Vector.
+For simplicity, we will describe the mana calculation for only one of the Base Mana Vectors, the Base Access Mana Vector.

 First, a `TransactionConfirmed` event is triggered, therefore `BaseManaVector.BookMana(transaction)` is executed: